Protecting and restoring grizzly bears and their habitat in southern British Columbia

 The Coast to Cascades Grizzly Bear Initiative is led by Joe Scott, our International Conservation Director.

 Partners include Conservation Northwest, the St’at’imc Chiefs Council, Canadian Parks and Wilderness Society (BC Chapter), Sierra Club BC, BC Nature, Pemberton Wildlife Association, BC Spaces for Nature, AWARE, Whistler Naturalists and Lillooet Naturalist Society.

-The Okanogan Nation Alliance, Squamish Nation and many local governments and municipalities in British Columbia have also passed resolutions supporting grizzly bear recovery.
+The Okanagan Nation Alliance, Squamish Nation and many local governments and municipalities in British Columbia have also passed resolutions supporting grizzly bear recovery.
 Scroll down for PDFs of these resolutions as well as letters from other local communities.